 We all know that people who are carrying around a lot of extra weight increase their risks of many diseases, including type 2 diabetes, heart disease, osteoarthritis and cancer.
-But almost everyone can improve their overall health by making sure their diet is balanced and by getting plenty of exercise.
-But how do you know if you need to lose weight?
+But how do you lose weight healthily?

 What is body mass index (BMI)?